piotrkawa/piotrkawa.github.io/index.md

 ---

-ML Researcher & PhD student at the Department of Artificial Intelligence, Wrocław University of Science and Technology.
+Deep Learning Researcher @ [Resemble AI](https://www.resemble.ai/) & PhD at the Department of Artificial Intelligence, Wrocław University of Science and Technology.

 ## Research interests: